A Guide to Different Atomizer Types

 Rebuildable Atomizers - Pros and Cons

-For experienced e smokers and those looking to customise their e smoking experience further the rebuildable atomizer makes a great choice as this is the option which offers the very best vapour and flavour production.
+For experienced vapers and those looking to customise their vaping experience further the rebuildable atomizer makes a great choice as this is the option which offers the very best vapour and flavour production.
 Again, the initial costs are higher than other options however over time this cost tends to even out and you may even save money over a longer period.

 Building your own coils and rebuilding atomizers takes time, skill and a lot of patience.
 Some try and don't persevere while others work at it and perfect the technique.
 There may be some wasted materials etc when starting out however being able to build your own working atomizer is quite the achievement.